Residential Curbside Recycling Program

 To find out more, choose one of the following topics:

-Metro customers whose collection day falls on Thanksgiving Day (Nov.
-24) will have trash and recycling pickup on Saturday, Nov.
-26.
+Metro customers whose collection day falls on a holiday (New Years, July 4th, Veteran's Day, Thanksgiving or Christmas) will have trash and recycling pickup the Saturday of that week.

 Recyclables for Your Cart